Pentagon releases video of Black Sea drone incident

 It ends with images of the drone’s damaged propeller, which the Pentagon says resulted from the collision, making the aircraft inoperable.

-The video, which is about 40 seconds long, has been edited by the US military for length but shows events in sequential order, the Pentagon said.
+The video has been edited by the US military for length but shows events in sequential order, the Pentagon said.

-US Air Force has released the MQ-9 camera footage of the Russian Su-27 Black Sea interception 2 days ago.

 Russia has denied US accusations that its jets acted recklessly in the incident on Tuesday over the Black Sea, and instead has blamed “sharp manoeuvring” by the drone for the crash, claiming its jet did not make contact.